 • Due to the difficulty in accessing the lamps, any replacement work should be done by a SEAT dealer.
-However, the following is a description of how to change the bulbs except for the fog lights and interior bulbs.
+However, the following is a description of how to change the lamps except for the fog lights\ and interior lamps.

 Main headlight lamps